EPISODE-3 About Monitoring

 • Set specific targets to reach and dates for reaching them

-• Regularly collect data to assess whether the targets are being met
+• Regularly collect data to assess whether the targets are being

 • Analyze and report the results